 The term 'Pandemic' has been around since 1851 when it was applied to Cholera at the World Sanitation Conference.
 The Oxford University maintained that there were 1.4 million deaths from cholera in low income countries. [needs checking]

 Other epidemic-like viral diseases emerge regularly, but these didn't assume pandemic proportions due to a range of factors.
 Of course, many in earlier times were not identified as viral, rather than bacterial.

 Also note that there was a haemorrhagic fever outbreak in 1996, and a return of polio in Chad in 2009.

 The main coronavirus outbreaks in the last century had very different immunological outcomes.
 The various influenza viruses genomes change rapidly, and so the immunity of the disease and its vaccines only lasts a few months.
 Also it is now known that immunity to SARS and MERS is now known to have faded in only a couple of years.

-The idea was simple to deflect the identification of indoor air-pollution away from cigarettes onto claimed poor building maintenance.
-To do this they promoted the idea that a form of 'Sick Building Syndrome' was at epidemic proportions, with the implication it was caused by a bacterial disease circulated via poorly maintained air-conditioning systems.
+The idea was simple to deflect the identification of indoor air-pollution away from cigarettes onto claimed poor building maintenance, and lay the blame on owners and occupiers.
+They promoted the idea that a form of 'Sick Building Syndrome' was at epidemic proportions in American high-rise offices, with the implication it was an infectious bacterial disease circulated via poorly maintained air-conditioning systems.

 ZOONOTIC VIRAL DISEASES